 What is Neoliberalism?

-Neoliberalism is a model under which there is a move towards free markets, capitalism, and a diversion from government ownership.
+Neoliberalism is an economic philosophy that conceptually describes a move towards free markets, capitalism, and a diversion from government ownership.
 The typical policies associated with neoliberalism include free trade, globalization, privatization, and changes in government spending to stimulate the private sector.

 Neoliberals favor a progressive tax regime and do not oppose measures such as bailing out companies in financial distress.
-Being a rather subjective topic, the concept is interpreted by different schools of thought in several ways and is often subject to debate.
+Being a rather dynamic topic, the meaning is interpreted by different schools of thought in several ways and is often subject to debate.

-- Neoliberalism is a model under which there is a move towards free markets, capitalism, and a diversion from government ownership.
+- Neoliberalism is an economic philosophy that conceptually describes a move towards free markets, capitalism, and a diversion from government ownership.

 - The typical policies associated with neoliberalism include free trade, globalization, privatization, and changes in government spending to stimulate the private sector.